Chapter 4: Children

 In certain circumstances, unrepresented parties may be prevented from cross examining another parent.
 This is often called a section 102NA order.
 The court must make this order in certain circumstances including:

-The court can also make this order if there have been allegations of family violence and if it considers the order appropriate.
+The court can also make this order if there have been allegations of family and domestic violence and if it considers the order appropriate.

-If the court makes a 102NA order that prevents a party from cross examining another party, the unrepresented party can apply for assistance under the Legal Aid Family Law Cross Examination Scheme.
-This means that person will have a lawyer for the final hearing and a small amount of preparation work in preparing for the final hearing.
-This is not means tested and you do not have to pay for the lawyer appointed to you.
+If the court makes a 102NA order that prevents a party from cross examining another party, the unrepresented party (whether they are the victim survivor and/or the perpetrator) can apply for assistance under the Legal Aid Family Law Cross Examination Scheme.
+This means that person will have a lawyer for the final hearing and a small amount of preparation work for the final hearing.
+This is not means tested and the unrepresented person does not have to pay for the lawyer.

 What documents do I need to start my court case?